mms-gianni/jira-monitoringtickets/README.md

 apt-get install libexpat1-dev
 ```

-copy the perl script to the right place and make shure its executable:
+copy the perl script to the right place and make shure its executable.
 Edit the credential variabls in the beginning of the scrip.
 ```
 cp jiraplugin.pl /usr/lib/cgi-bin/icinga/jiraplugin.pl